-In 2022, the Division assigned the entire suite of the Centers for Medicare and Medicaid Services (CMS) Core Set of Children's Health Care Quality Measures for Medicaid and CHIP (Child Core Set) and Core Set of Adult Health Care Quality Measures for Medicaid (Adult Core Set) to Magnolia.
+In 2023, the Mississippi Division of Medicaid assigned the entire suite of the Centers for Medicare and Medicaid Services (CMS) Core Set of Children's Health Care Quality Measures for Medicaid and CHIP (Child Core Set) and Core Set of Adult Health Care Quality Measures for Medicaid (Adult Core Set) to Magnolia.
 These measures are for both physical and behavioral health.
 Per the technical specifications, these measures are guided by either NCQA, CMS, The Joint Commission (TJC), Agency for Healthcare Research and Quality (AHRQ), Health Resources and Services Administration (HRSA), or the Pharmacy Quality Alliance (PQA).